pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 Every mode of communication comes with it's own customs about how it is used.
 Being aware of these customs makes it easier to effectively use Loomio.

-## Be conscious of getting attention ☝️
+## Getting attention at the right time ☝️
 We live in an attention economy.
 A huge part of groups communicating effectively depends upon each individual knowing how to best use the attention of others in the group.

 If you have a topic that needs the attention of the group.
 Start a discussion.
 With the default user settings, this sends everyone an email, so it's a good way to kick off a new topic.